Iran election set to hand presidency to hardline judge

 "Raisi's main challenge will be the economy.
 Eruption of protests will be inevitable if he fails to heal the nation's economic pain," said a government official.

-Khamenei on Wednesday appealed for a large turnout, saying such a show of strength would reduce foreign pressure on the Islamic Republic.
+Khamenei appealed on Wednesday for a large turnout, saying such a show of strength would ease foreign pressure on the Islamic Republic.

 Official opinion polls suggest turnout could be as low as 41%, significantly lower than in past elections.